-We’ve talked before in the Soapbox about the risk of break-ins at car washes and how to prevent them.
+We’ve talked before about the risk of break-ins at car washes and how to prevent them.
 Perhaps more disheartening, though, is when theft is an inside job.

 There are a number of ways to prevent and identify employee theft, but you have to be diligent.
 Taking the following steps can go a long way toward protecting your business.

 The best way to prevent employee theft is to screen workers carefully before they’re hired.
 Get references.
 Perform background checks and drug screenings.
 Solicit referrals when hiring.

 Taking these steps won’t guarantee you honest employees, but it will certainly increase your chances of positive outcomes.